Chūhachi Ninomiya: Idea for flying

 In 1887 Chūhachi was conscripted into the Imperial Japanese Army.
 In November 1889, during maneuvers, he saw crows gliding and noticed that they did not flap.
 He developed the idea of fixed wing aircraft.

 Chūhachi made his first model, "Karasu-gata mokei hikouki"(烏型模型飛行器, "Crow-type model aircraft").
 This was also the first model aircraft in Japan.
 It was a monoplane, with a wingspan of 45 centimetres.
 The wing was at a dihedral angle.
 The four-blade pusher propeller, inspired from a bamboo-copter, was driven by a rubber band.
 The model was equipped with a horizontal stabilizer at its tail, and a vertical stabilizer at its nose.
 It had three wheels as landing gear.
 On 29 April 1891 the model ran 3 metres after which it took off and flew 10 metres.
 The next day, it flew about 36 metres with a hand-launch.

 His second model was "Tamamushi-gata hikouki"(玉虫型飛行器, "Jewel beetle type flyer"), a tailless biplane.
-The lower wing, which was smaller than the upper, was movable: control surface.
+The lower wing, which was smaller than the upper, was a movable control surface.
 The model was also equipped with a four-blade pusher propeller.
 Chūhachi failed to attract the interest of the Army.
 During the period he only made scale models (wingspan: 2 metres) in October 1893.

-Chūhachi served in First Sino-Japanese War as a combat medic.
+Chūhachi served in the First Sino-Japanese War as a combat medic.
 After the war, he retired from the army and worked at a pharmaceutical company.
 He decided to develop a flying machine on his own.
 Until he became the branch manager in 1906, development stagnated for lack of money.
 During this period, the Wright brothers succeeded with a manned flight.
 But Chūhachi did not hear the news.
 He built the whole hull of the "Tamamushi model" and planned to equip it with a 12 hp gasoline engine.
 However, in 1907 or 1908, he learned of the success of manned flights of heavier-than-air aircraft in Europe and America.
 He despaired and stopped development.

 Some experts insist that the "Tamamushi model" would not have flown even if it were completed, since it was just too heavy.
 In April 1991 a replica of the "Tamamushi model", with alterations to improve stability, successfully flew a distance of 50 meters (136 feet).